meg-gutshall/meg-gutshall.github.io/_drafts/2020-11-14-jwt-auth-rails.md

 >_**Confession Time:** Okay, truthfully my original app used the model name `Request` instead of `Req`, but when I got to the frontend part of my project I hit a major issue.
 I had errors popping up all over my console and had **no idea** where they were coming from!
 Then I got the idea to look up JavaScript's reserved words and—what do you know—`Request` is one of them!
 I changed it because I didn't want to use examples of bad code through my blog post.
 I promise the rest of this post is all factually accurate, exactly as it happened!_

-Below, you can see my model map.
-I'll write a brief description of each model for context.
+Below, you can see my model map which contains each model's attributes and associations.

 ![Model Map (v1)](/img/post-images/model-map-v1.jpg)

-#### Req

-#### Upvote

-#### User
+There's one thing I want to highlight in the `User` model before we move on.
+Since this app is meant to be used by different types of users, I created a user enum attribute called `role`, which assigns the user one of the roles I predefined: `student`, `instructor`, or `super_admin`.
+This allows the different types of uses to interact with the app in different ways depending on which `role` they've been assigned.
+I won't go into enums in this post, but in the future I plan to write about this handy type of attribute and its many uses.

+### The Look and Feel

+Since this app was targeting a definite group of people—online self-paced software engineering students at Flation School—I decided to model its functioning after Flatiron's Learn.co curriculum platform, specifically their login functionality, curriculum topics, and study group dashboard.

 ### User Flow

-The app flow would look something like this:
+In my mind, the user flow would go something like this:

-- The student would create a request with a topic and a description.
+The student logs into the web app using their Flatiron School credentials and is immediately directed to the study group dashboard.
+From there, they have the ability to navigate the app to view other students' requests or create their own request.

+#### Navigating the App

+The study group dashboard has a sidebar which contains a list of Flatiron's software engineering curriculum modules.
+This is also how the requests are ordered.
+Instead of being grouped and ordered by date like Flatiron's study group dashboard, they're grouped and ordered by module.
+The students can either scroll through the dashboard or select an option from the sidebar to jump to that particular module.
+From there, they can click the "Upvote" button on requests they like to boost its popularity and leave an optional comment.
+The upvote will then appear at the top of the dashboard along with any requests they themselves have previously created.

+### Creating a New Request

+Once the student has logged in, they'll see a "Create a New Request" button in the menu bar.
+Clicking this will open a modal form in which the student can input the request topic, select the appropriate module from a dropdown menu, and provide further information about the request in the description textarea field.
+Upon clicking "Submit", the modal clears, the study group dashboard scrolls to the module that was input in the form, and an alert triggers asking the student to check to make sure they're not submitting a duplicate request (the alternative being to upvote and leave a comment on the already existing request).
+The student then either opts to cancel their request, edit their request, or submit their request as is.
+Their request will then appear at the top of the dashboard along with any upvotes they've created on other students' requests.

+## The Point

 I knew I was going to be implementing a User model in my app, so on the advice of one of my codepanions (s/o to Sushi!), I followed [Flatiron School's Jwt Auth Rails lesson][JWT Auth Rails] step-by-step and got it working relatively easily.
 Well... okay, I did run into a teensy snag along the way, but a quick stop-in at JavaScript Project Office Hours with the infallible Alice Balbuena helped me sort that out right quick and I was on my way to building out the rest of my project!

-## The Point

 Now, I know the aforementioned lesson is a walkthrough of using the JWT authentication implementation, so why write a blog post about coding a step-by-step walkthrough? **Perspective, yall!!** There are so many different combinations of code that can be written to achieve the same goal, how could there not be multiple ways to teach that code as well?